FibStream/ZIGZAG/README.md

 ## To Do

-- Finish `split` function when splitting clusters in the highest layer and middle layers.
+- Fix `merge cluster` function.
-- Add `client departure` and `merge cluster` function.
+- Fix delay and bandwidth

-A long way to go, isn't it?
+The operation count is ok.